IYAKE LAKE: ONE OF THE TWO SUSPENDED LAKES IN THE WORLD

 Hiking up to the peak of Ado-Awaye mountain is no easy task.
 The climb begins with about 363 steps built into the rock to assist tourists.
 After the 363 crudely built steps, the journey continues through bush paths and steep rocks.

 I really enjoyed this hike because there was a good mix of geographical features, a very soothing presence of natural and cultural significance on the mountain.

-Asides Iyake lake, lots of other intriguing tourist sites are on the Ado-Awaye mountain peak that make Ado-Awaye a fascinating destination and significant cultural heritage:
+Asides Iyake lake, lots of other intriguing tourist sites are on the Ado-Awaye mountain peak that makes Ado-Awaye a fascinating destination and significant cultural heritage:

 - Ishage Rock (Oke Ishage)

-- A gbe omo fun Iyake / Agbomofunyake” (collect child and give to Iyake)
+- A gbe omo fun Iyake / Agbomofunyake” (collect the child and give to Iyake)

 - Elephant Tree

 - Ese Awon Agba (Footprints of the elders)